khan-asfi-reza/blogs.khanasfireza.dev/deploy-django-in-prod-with-docker-nginx-letsencrypt.md

 git clone https://github.com/khan-asfi-reza/django-docker-nginx-letsencrypt
 ```

-==blog_api== is the python django application, a basic blog api which we will use as our referance project.
+'blog_api' is the python django application, a basic blog api which we will use as our referance project.
 Along with this project we have celery, elasticsearch, kibana covered as well.

 In the project root we have a dockerfile for the django application